-- 3.1 Whistle-blowing is the formal raising of concerns that are in the public interest (referred to as public interest disclosures). - 3.2 A Discloser may decide to raise a concern under the whistleblowing policy if they are aware of a situation that they feel: - is against the SELEP's procedures and protocols as set out in its code of conduct and individual SELEP Assurance Framework; - o falls below established standards of practice the SELEP subscribes to; - o amounts to improper conduct; or

-- is an abuse of power for personal gain.

-- 3.3 Examples of concerns that may be in the public interest are shown below.
-This list is not exhaustive.

-- o fraud or financial irregularity

-- o corruption, bribery or blackmail

-- o other criminal offences

-- o failure to comply with legal or regulatory obligations;

-- o actions which endanger the health or safety of any individual;

-- actions which cause damage to the environment;

-- improper use of authority

-- o actions which are intended to conceal

-- 3.4 Disclosers should not raise malicious or vexatious concerns, nor should they raise knowingly untrue concerns.
+- 3.1 Whistle-blowing is the formal raising of concerns that are in the public interest (referred to as public interest disclosures). - 3.2 A Discloser may decide to raise a concern under the whistleblowing policy if they are aware of a situation that they feel: - is against the KMEP's procedures and protocols as set out in its code of conduct; - falls below established standards of practice the KMEP subscribes to; - amounts to improper conduct; or - is an abuse of power for personal gain. - 3.3 Examples of concerns that may be in the public interest are shown below.
+This list is not exhaustive. - fraud or financial irregularity - corruption, bribery or blackmail - other criminal offences - failure to comply with legal or regulatory obligations; - actions which endanger the health or safety of any individual; - actions which cause damage to the environment; - improper use of authority - actions which are intended to conceal - 3.4 Disclosers should not raise malicious or vexatious concerns, nor should they raise knowingly untrue concerns.
 In addition, this procedure should not be used to raise concerns of a HR/personal nature, such as, complaints relating to a management decision or terms and conditions of employment.
 These matters should be dealt with using the relevant alternative procedure, (see paragraph 1.4 above).
-Equally, this Policy would not apply to matters of individual conscience where there is no suggestion of wrongdoing by the SELEP but, for example, an employee or SELEP Board Member is required to act in a way which conflicts with a deeply held personal belief.
+Equally, this Policy would not apply to matters of individual conscience where there is no suggestion of wrongdoing by the KMEP but, for example, an employee or KMEP Board Member is required to act in a way which conflicts with a deeply held personal belief.